tsleung/redthenblack/docs/assets/articles/rtb-pitch.md

 Tools exist for specific domains - mortgage lenders provide mortgage calculators, investment institutions provide crude estimates of annual compounded returns with their products.
 The holistic integration tool of the specific domains doesn’t exist.

 ### Solution
 Algorithmic solutions exist for specific financial problems given assumptions.
 Two straightforward methods of modeling decisions and simulated outcomes are (1) markov decision processes and (2) monte carlo analysis.
-Developing heuristics for suitable solutions may be achieved through reinforcement learning and understandable models such as lookup tables or decision trees.
+Developing heuristics for suitable solutions may be achieved through reinforcement learning and decipherable models such as lookup tables or decision trees.

 Problem frameworks may be devised with suitable parameters specified.
 Utility theory provides a nomenclature for non engineers to describe the ‘bit flips’ of their life, modeling decisions to make and tradeoffs expected.
 Understandable models provide resistance to behavioral biases and improved adherence.